-Figure 5-16 GVRP Statistics Table Window
+Figure 5-24 GVRP Statistics Table Window

 Parameter Description Unit Select the Switch unit to be displayed here.
-Port Select the port number to display GVRP statistic information for here.
+This option is only available when stacking is enabled.
+Port Select the port number to display GVRP statistic information.

 Click the Find button to locate a specific entry based on the information entered.